Go back to Poland: Analysis

-In 2016, Rusi Jaspal analyzed the statements and sentiment in the Iranian press that Israeli Jews "should go back to their origins."
-Jaspal writes that these statements are meant to delegitimize any historical Jewish connection to Israel, in opposition to the Palestinian Arabs.
-He says that the description of Israelis as "Ashkenazi Zionist Jews from Europe," despite most Israelis being of non-European origin, is meant to cast Israel as a racist occupation rooted in European colonialist policies.

 In his 2024 book Where Are Jews at Home?, Robin Douglas asserts that the slogan is an antisemitic call that should be viewed within the broader historical context of Jews being "alien in Europe" and being externally assigned their own "moral and political visions."
 Douglas and lawyer Nathan Lewin both contend that the slogans are a continuation of the calls for Jews to move to Palestine during the Nazi era.
 Lewin reflects on contemporary antisemitic rhetoric, drawing a historical parallel to his father's experience in 1937 Łódź, where he was told to “Go to Palestine.”
 Lewin argues that both expressions function as exclusionary attacks rooted in enduring antisemitism, then directed at Jews living in Europe, now at Jews supporting or living in Israel.

 A 2024 report from the Jewish Advisory Committee at Stanford University called the slogan "go back to Brooklyn", which was heard during campus protests, "part of the broader antisemitic lexicon."
 Professor Philipp Lenhard considers the slogan to be a form of "postcolonial antisemitism," which expresses the wish that Jews would "disappear, preferably to the land of Auschwitz and Kielce."
 A similar view was taken by Professor James R. Russell in a 2024 Times of Israel blog post, where he argued that those chanting "go back to Poland" were specifically referring to the Treblinka and Auschwitz concentration camps.

 Author Seth Greenland described the phrase as "grotesque and willfully misinformed."
 According to trauma therapists Miri Bar-Halpern and Jaclyn Wolfman, the phrase is an instance of "exclu[sion] as a form of traumatic invalidation [...] sending the message that Jews do not belong and are unwanted."

+Harvard Law Professor Mark Tushnet comments that the expression, "go back to Russia," which was targeted towards visible Jews on Harvard's campus, "might be protected expression under the First Amendment: not a threat and the mere infliction of dignitary harm.
+Yet, I find it difficult to believe that the statement can’t count toward establishing a hostile environment."